fourkitchens/dev2-playbooks/README.md

 ### Local (Linux)

-Install [VirtualBox](https://www.virtualbox.org), the virtualization platform.
-See the [Linux Downloads](https://www.virtualbox.org/wiki/Linux_Downloads) page and follow the instructions that match your environment.
+Install VirtualBox; see the [Linux Downloads](https://www.virtualbox.org/wiki/Linux_Downloads) page and follow the instructions that match your environment.

-Then, install [Vagrant](https://www.vagrantup.com), which creates and configures virtual environments.
-See the [download](https://www.vagrantup.com/downloads.html) page and download the package that matches your environment. _Note:_ Must be version 1.5.* or greater.
-Do not use the version provided by apt-get as it is not supported.
+Then, install Vagrant; see the [download](https://www.vagrantup.com/downloads.html) page and download the package that matches your environment. _Note:_ Must be version `1.5.*` or greater.
+Do not use the version provided by `apt-get` as it is not supported.

-Next, install [Ansible](http://www.ansible.com/home), an automation tool for configuration, deployment and other IT tasks.
-See their [installation](http://docs.ansible.com/intro_installation.html) page and follow the instructions that match your environment.
+Next, install Ansible; see their [installation](http://docs.ansible.com/intro_installation.html) page and follow the instructions that match your environment.

 Continue to [Local (All)](#local-all) to complete installation.

 ### Local (All)

-Two [Ansible Galaxy Roles](https://galaxy.ansible.com/intro) (bundled automation content) are required; [nodesource.node](https://github.com/nodesource/ansible-nodejs-role) and [zzet.rbenv](https://galaxy.ansible.com/list#/roles/102).
+Two Ansible Galaxy roles are required.

     ansible-galaxy install nodesource.node
     ansible-galaxy install zzet.rbenv